-- 9.1.1 College.
+9.1.1 College

 Every TST course is sponsored by at least one college, or, rarely, by TST itself.
 The first two letters of the course code indicate the college offering the course (EM=Emmanuel, KN=Knox, RG=Regis, SA=St. Augustine's, SM=St. Michael's, TR=Trinity, WY=Wycliffe, TS=Toronto School of Theology).
-For a course sponsored by more than one college, the first two letters of the course identifier are TX. - 9.1.2 Department.
-Every TST course is approved by at least one department.
-The third letter indicates the department within which the course is offered.
+For a course sponsored by more than one college, the first two letters of the course identifier are TX.

+9.1.2 Program areas (biblical, historical, pastoral and theological studies)

+Every TST course requires the approval of the college offering the course and the approval of the TST Curriculum Committee.
+The third letter indicates the program area (biblical, historical, pastoral and theological studies) within which the course falls.
 B for Biblical, H for historical, P for pastoral, T for theological.
-For an interdisciplinary course, the third letter of the course identifier is J. - 9.1.3 Level.
+For an interdisciplinary course, the third letter of the course identifier is J.

+9.1.3 Level

 The number indicates the level at which the course is being taught.
 1000-level courses (1000-1999) are introductory or foundational.
 2000-level courses are general or survey courses that do not normally have prerequisites.
-3000-level courses are specialized courses for which prerequisites are normally required. - 9.1.4 Course Weight.
+3000-level courses are specialized courses for which prerequisites are normally required.

+9.1.4 Course Weight

 The eighth digit of the course code (the first letter after the number) indicates the weight of the course.
 Within TST a course is normally worth 0.5 credits and spans one session.
 Such courses are referred to as "half" courses and are designated within the course coding as "H".
 Some courses have a weighting of 1.0 credit.
 Such courses are designated as "Y" courses.
+"Y" courses can be offered within one session or can span the Fall and Winter sessions.

+9.1.5 Term designator

-"Y" courses can be offered within one session or can span the Fall and Winter sessions. - 9.1.5 Term designator.
-The last letter of the course code indicates the period within which the course is taught. - F = first half of the Fall/Winter Sessions (Sept-Dec), or first half of the Summer Session (April, May and June) - S = second half of the Fall/Winter Sessions (Jan-April), or second half of the Summer Session (July-Aug) - Y = Fall and Winter Sessions (Sept-April), or first and second sub-sessions of the Summer Session (April-August, or therein)
+The last letter of the course code indicates the period within which the course is taught.

+- F = first half of the Fall/Winter Sessions (Sept-Dec), or first half of the Summer Session (April, May and June) - S = second half of the Fall/Winter Sessions (Jan-April), or second half of the Summer Session (July-Aug) - Y = Fall and Winter Sessions (Sept-April), or first and second sub-sessions of the Summer Session (April-August, or therein)